 A: The persons named on the form of proxy must vote for or against or withhold from voting your shares in accordance with your directions on any ballot that may be called for, or you can let your proxyholder decide for you.
-In the absence of such directions, proxies received by management will be voted in favour of setting the number of directors to be elected at nine and the election of directors to the Board, the appointment of auditors and authorization of the Board to fix their remuneration, and to amend the Corporation's Employee Stock Option Plan.
+In the absence of such directions, proxies received by management will be voted in favour of setting the number of directors to be elected at nine and the election of directors to the Board, the appointment of auditors and authorization of the Board to fix their remuneration, to approve the consolidation of the outstanding Common Shares on the basis of one new Common Share for each five Common Shares presently issued and outstanding, and to amend the Corporation's Directors Stock Plan.